-- (i) Reviewed and approved the internal auditor's scope of work and audit plans for the Group. - (i) Reviewed the internal audit findings and appropriate remedial actions. - (k) Monitored the actions taken by management to improve the system of internal controls based on recommendations from the internal audits. - (l) Reviewed and approved the quarterly Enterprise Risk Management reports on key risk profiles and risk management activities of the Group.
+- (i) Review and approve the internal auditor's scope of work and audit plans for the Group. - (j) Review the internal audit findings and appropriate remedial actions. - (k) Monitor the actions taken by management to improve the system of internal controls based on recommendations from the internal audits. - (I) Reviewed and approved the quarterly Enterprise Risk Management reports on key risk profiles and risk management activities of the Group.